Are the Japanese Really Honest?

 Piracy

 What is abundant in Brazil are stalls selling pirated DVDs and CDs.
-Then I think: “I don’t want to collaborate with piracy, it’s better to download from the internet.”
-Know that in Japan most people prefer to pay to download a song rather than download it for free on Google.
-Downloading songs, movies, and series is seen as a crime, it really is a crime, both in Brazil and in Japan this is still piracy.
+Then some people think: "I do not want to support piracy, so it is better to pay for the content."
+Did you know that in Japan many people prefer to pay to download a song instead of searching for free, often illegal downloads?
+Downloading songs, movies, and series without permission remains piracy in Japan just as it does in Brazil.

 Some still prefer to buy the CD, DVD, CD-ROM instead of pirating.
 While in Brazil everyone is using the mp3 format with thousands of songs, the classic original CD is quite marketed there.